HallofFamer/CLox/README.md

 - Parser is extended with look-ahead capability, with field next storing the next token.
 - Print statement removed, use native function `print` and `println` instead.
 - Separated integer values and floating point values from Number.
+- Improved string concatenation, addition of string interpolation and UTF-8 strings.
 - C style For Loop replaced with Python/Kotlin style for-in Loop.
 - Global variables are scoped within the file it is declared, effectively becoming module variable.
 - Function/Method parameters become immutable by default, but may be mutable with `var` keyword.